Skip to content

 • Install the CNI

-• Setup a VM for the worker node
+• Setup two VMs for the worker nodes

 • Test Kubernetes by creating a single container